sagemath/trac_to_gh/Issue 8615.md

 # Issue 8615: sage notebook: in chrome creating a new worksheet just returns the last opened worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8615

 Original creator: was